sydneybojsza/inventory_service/README.md

 - `POST /inventory/add_items/`: Add multiple items to the inventory.
 - `GET /inventory/`: Fetch the user's inventory.
 - `POST /inventory/subtract_item/`: Subtract an item from the inventory.

+## Running Tests
+A simple CICD pipeline which builds the app, runs a linter and runs unit tests has been created in `.github/python-app.yml`

+To run the tests locally:
+    ```bash
+    python setup.py test
+    ```